 19 October 2021

-Websites that have been designed with older browsers in mind, or sites that have remained live since before the early 2000s are accessible on these browsers.
+Websites that have been designed with older browsers in mind, or ones that have remained online since the early 2000s can still be accessed on most browsers.

 There has been an effort to compile a directory of modern and existing websites that are accessible to older web browsers.
-See the Sloop Web Directory.
+See the Sloop Website Directory.

 Classilla was the last web browser that received recent updates and was maintained regularly until 2021 by Cameron Kaiser.
 The only downside to using Classilla is that it is resource hungry and requires later Mac OS versions.
 Classilla requires a G3 Processor, 64MB ram (minimum) and Mac OS 8.6.

-Internet Explorer 5 is the next best browser for older Mac OS systems.
-During it's time IE5 had excellent support of web standards and was the go-to choice for internet users.
+Internet Explorer 5 is the next best browser for older Macintosh systems.
+During it's time IE5 for Mac was one of the best web browsers available, and was still relatively usable throughout the 2000's.
 IE5 uses minimal system resources and runs on Systems 7 - 9.2.2.